Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/who-is-building-unstoppable-wallet.md

-# Who is building Unstoppable?
+# Who is building StarBase?

-Unstoppable started in 2017 and is being built by Horizontal Systems.
+StarBase started in 2017 and is being built by Horizontal Systems.

 - We are a 15-people engineering and creative team with an inherent passion for borderless fintech and DAOs (Decentralized Autonomous Organizations).